Johns Hopkins University Center for Talented Youth

 Terms of Employment

-At residential sites, the first-year salary starts at $6,000 for a seven-week period, and at day sites, the first-year salary starts at $5,400 for a seven-week period.
+At residential sites, the first-year salary starts at $6,000 for a seven-week period.

 Room and board are provided at residential sites; employees pay their own travel to and from program locations.